troykelly/live-news-break/prompt.md

     - Always discards sports or sports adjacent stories.
 This includes major events like the olympics.
     - Discard "Clickbait" style news items, ie "This company has grown to overtake all the competition, find out more"
     - Group stories that are related together.
 If two or more stories are related, ensure they are together.
     - Select stories based on their importance and timeliness.
-Each story has a timestamp, newer stories should always be preferred over older ones.
+Each story has an age in seconds and freshness, newer stories should always be preferred over older ones.
     - The news read should start with major international stories, then national, then local to fill out the five minutes.{% if have_weather %}
     - Weather should be read as part of the signoff, not in the news read.{% endif %}